JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 <!-- ~some disclaimer: why typing rules may be different from more traditional type formulations, see below -->

-The dataform table is trivial, there're two terms used in Cons-list implementation (`Cons` and `Nil`), term `Constraint` used in the part of type system concerned with typeclasses, and other expected terms for types (`Fun` for function type, `Forall` for universal types etc.).
+The dataform table is trivial, there're two terms used in Cons-list implementation (`Cons` and `Nil`), term `Constraint` used in the part of typesystem concerned with typeclasses, and other expected terms for types (`Fun` for function type, `Forall` for universal types etc.).

 ![DataForm Table](img/ex-stlc/dataform-table-wider.png)
 _(dataform table)_